 The price of progress for a thriving small city like West Hollywood is that the past – the city’s history – is constantly being erased.
-There’s no better example of this than the erasure from the city’s collective memory of a once vibrant legitimate theatre scene, a district that included eight theatres over time in central West Hollywood.
+There’s no better example of this than the wiping clean from the city’s collective memory of a once vibrant legitimate theatre scene in central West Hollywood.

 What follows is an overview of the theatres from the old district, including noteworthy plays produced there along with the names of actors, directors and producers who became familiar names in television and film and the stage.